NancyLi0637/Vojaganto/vojaganto/README.md

 This page is the same as the users management page, but an admin will have the ability to remove an existing post.

 ### Map

+At this phase, we are using a simpe image as the map.
+In the next phase, we will use a third-party library to implement functions such as `locating` and `adding a new location`.

+At the top right is the current location.
+If a user is logged in and clicks on the pen button beside the nav bar, then a button for adding location will show at the bottom right of the map.
+It is currently not implemented because we will use a library later.

 ## External Libraries